rjbullough/11ty_portfolio_site/src/about/index.md

 Starry-eyed pragmatist.{.font-serif .py-8 .md:py-14 .text-4xl .md:text-7xl}

-<br>Ryan Bullough is an independent Australian designer/engineer.
+<br>Ryan Bullough is an independent Australian UX Designer and Web Developer.

 <br>As a consultant, he works directly with organisations to build well-considered, functional products and design systems.

-<br>He believes the trifecta of accessibility, performance, and good design can work symbiotically to improve our social landscape digitally and physically.
+<br>He believes that the best designs are the simplest ones, and through his craft wants to improve our social landscape both digitally and physically.

 <br>When Ryan can successfully :q vim, he spends time with his Australian Shepherd, Texas.

-<br>Open to both human-centred design and frontend engineering contracts/roles - remote or on-location.{.monospace .font-bold}
+<br>Open to both design and frontend engineering roles - remote or on-location.{.monospace .font-bold}

 </div>